Say hello to hooch, again.

 Put on your best get-up and join us at our juice joint as we celebrate the 84th anniversary of the repeal of prohibition.
 Grab some giggle water, test your luck at the tables, and stretch your stilts on the dance floor all night long–or at least until the feds find us.

-Show us your best moll or doll, flapper or dapper, sheba or sheik.
+Put on some swingin' threads and show us your best moll or doll, flapper or dapper.
 The Costume Council of the Chicago History Museum will present awards for the best-dressed daddies and dames.

 There's more to swell style than fedoras and three-piece suits, accessorizing is key to looking sharp!
 Be a highfalutin' gangster in colorful attire, a common chap with newsboy caps and bowler hats, or dress to the nines with bow ties, top hats, pocket squares, and boutonnieres.